Solution

 Monitoring Exhaust Emissions by Remote Sensing

-NEMO includes the development of an autonomous remote sensing system to measure exhaust emission from road and rail vehicles under real driving conditions.
 Current remote sensing systems for air pollution monitoring use mainly infrared or ultraviolet light to detect pollutants.
-A laser technology for measuring exhaust emissions from traffic will be developed to monitor exhaust emissions ensuring better accuracy, sensitivity, stability, and cost effectiveness of measurements for long-term relevance of the technology as cars get cleaner.
-Finally, infrastructural integration will be in focus, enabling large scale dissemination of the technology into different urban environments.
+NEMO uses a novel laser technology, ensuring better accuracy, sensitivity, stability, and cost effectiveness of measurements for long-term relevance of the technology as cars get cleaner.
+An infrastructural integration enables large scale dissemination of the technology into different urban environments.

-The full remote sensing system will consist of a set of modules to provide a comprehensive emission profile from each passing vehicle.
-The main module is devoted to identifying the presence of certain tailpipe pollutants and their concentrations.
-Complementary modules are incorporated to record the vehicles’ speed and acceleration, to capture and identify the vehicle’s plate number, and a weather station to link the measurements to niche environmental conditions.
-Finally, an embedded computer will analyze the data in terms of pollutant concentrations and share it with a database.
+The full remote sensing system consists of a set of modules that provide a comprehensive emission profile for each passing vehicle.
+The main module is dedicated to identifying the presence of certain tailpipe pollutants and their concentrations.
+Complementary modules are included to record the vehicles’ speed and acceleration, to capture and identify the vehicle’s plate number, and a weather station is linked to the measurements to correlate with specific environmental conditions.
+An embedded computer analyzes the data in terms of pollutant concentrations and shares it with a database.

-Laser technologies developed and deployed builds on previous research performed by Opus Remote Sensing Europe, a European leader in the sector of the real time emissions monitoring and road traffic characterization.
-Laboratory validation of the technology has already been performed.
-NEMO will take the technology to new levels through further testing of improved sensing devices.
-Validation will take place in the test site of the Joint Research Center in Austria, and then demonstrated in a real life urban environment.
-The laser technologies will be tested in Florence and Madrid for road vehicles, and in Valencia for trains.
+The laser technologies developed and deployed are based on previous research by Opus Remote Sensing Europe, a European leader in real-time emissions monitoring and road traffic characterization.
+Laboratory tests of the technology has been performed, followed by the official validation at the test site of the Joint Research Centre in Italy, then taken to a real-life urban pilot demonstration in Florence and Madrid for road vehicles, and Valencia for trains – and The Netherlands for trains.

 Demos